RickStrahl/BlogPosts/2019-09/Programmatically-Opening-Windows-Terminal-in-a-Specific-Folder/ProgrammaticallyOpeningWindowsTerminalInASpecificFolder.md

 One problem currently is that you can't easily automate the terminal application when it launches.
 There are **no command line options** supported yet (although there's discussion around this and it will come eventually), which means you can't start up the shell in a specific folder, execute a startup command or even pick a profile to start with.

-## Automating anyway
 Recently I had several people asking about Windows Terminal in [Markdown Monster](https://markdownmonster.west-wind.com):

 > How can I launch Windows Terminal as my Terminal Viewer in Markdown Monster

+The short answer is:

+* You can customize the startup default Terminal Shell Profile
+* Set `"startingDirectory" : "%__CD__%"`
+which starts the Shell out of the active OS folder
+* Side effect: Windows shortcut launching launches from System folder

+For more information read on.

+## Markdown Monster and Terminals
-Markdown Monster has configuration options that let you customize the Terminal executable and Command Arguments so you can customize which terminal gets launched with the various folder options in the program from various context menu options:
+Markdown Monster has configuration options that let you customize the Terminal executable and Command Arguments so you can customize which terminal gets launched.
+The default is Powershell but it's easy to add a commandline to switch the `Cmd.exe` or WSL or another version of Bash.
+In the program the terminal launching is provided via context menu options from with from various folder related operations:

 ![](MarkdownMonsterTerminalContextMenu.png)